 Laura Kalambokidis: It's a good thing.
 I don't know how many other states look like our profile, but I can say that it's a helpful thing for the state because it means that Minnesota doesn't have a lot of state-specific economic risk.
 Think about in contrast to a state that is very much dependent on a single industry.
 So the energy industry, for instance, or on tourism, or on construction.
 Those states might grow really fast when that industry is growing really fast, but then they struggle when that industry struggles.
 In a state like Minnesota, when one industry is struggling and laying off workers, releasing workers, another industry may be able to pick them up.
 And so having that diversity gives the state resilience, so that we can we catch back up after downturns more quickly than some other states.

 Christy Kallevig: Is it because of that resilience, as you said, that we were able to not see as big of issues during the recent recession as some other states did?

 Laura Kalambokidis: We did lose a lot of jobs in the recession and there were certainly were parts of the state that really struggled here.
 That it was a significant recession, right?
 So that was a big deal.
 What happened in Minnesota, yes, that resilience allowed us to recover the jobs lost in the recession about eight months ahead of the United States.
-So ahead of many other states.
 We recovered a little faster than many other states.
-It also means because that recovery was a little quicker it means that Minnesota is well [ahead of] the U.S. recovery from the great recession recovery and expansion period that follows the recession.
-It's long and a mature recovery.
+It also means because that recovery was a little quicker, it means that Minnesota is well [ahead of] the U.S. recovery from the Great Recession recovery and expansion period that follows the recession.
+It's a long and a mature recovery.
 We're into the ninth year now.
 For Minnesota, I think it's a little more mature.
 So I think we're a little further along that expansion path than the country as a whole.
 And then some other states.